Nestled on 38 acres in the heart of central Kentucky’s Bluegrass Region

 Having grown up on a tobacco farm in Hart County, Cynthia is well-versed in “Farming 101” and learned the value of hard work from her parents.
 On any one day she may be repairing a motor, pruning or introducing tours.
 The winery and vineyard, surrounded by the meandering South Elkhorn Creek, boasts rich soils that were initially cattle fields with tobacco and hay crops.
 With the help of local farmers, the fields were cultivated and planted in vines.

 Equus Run Vineyards is nestled on 38 acres in the heart of central Kentucky’s Bluegrass Region and was voted by CNN Travel as a Must See Hidden Treasure of the US.
 Amidst picturesque thoroughbred horse farms, historic stone fences and the quaint charm of Midway, KY, Equus Run is the perfect place to enjoy a picnic, try your luck at fishing, enjoy the golf putting green, stroll through the gardens or explore the scenic South Elkhorn Creek with kayaking.
+And recently a new craft distillery, Saddlestone Distillery, was launched in 2018 producing agave spirits and brandy on the same property.

 Our geography is fortunate to have 4 distinct seasons, plenty of rainfall, and rich soils.

 Our geography is fortunate to have 4 distinct seasons, plenty of rainfall (sometimes too much!) and rich soils.
-Central Kentucky’s loamy soils and deep limestone shelves (which are also perfect for bourbon making!) allow us to craft a wonderful selection of wines with character.
-The unique soil conditions of our property, having maury silt loam soil on top of limestone shelf-rock and clay, provides the vines with many natural minerals and nutrients, often eliminating the need for commercial fertilization.
+Central Kentucky’s loamy soils and deep limestone shelves (which are also perfect for spirits making!) allow us to craft a wonderful selection of wines and spirits with character.
+The unique soil conditions of our property, having silt loam soil on top of limestone shelf-rock and clay, provides the vines with many natural minerals and nutrients, often eliminating the need for commercial fertilization.
 We have late frosts and early harvests—therefore a constant watch of the Weather Channel is a must!

 For grape harvest, press and fermentation, we use traditional winemaking techniques and equipment.
 Our renovated tobacco barn winery holds many stainless steel fermentation tanks ranging from 500 to 2,600 gallons.
 Tobacco barns have natural cooling and ventilation, thus the winery stays a temperate 68 degrees and is perfect for the barrels aging in-house.
 And the winter is always chilly with the outside ambient temperature sometimes below freezing, providing natural cold stabilization for the wine to clarify.
 It’s harmony in working with Mother Nature!